grongierisc/interoperability-embedded-python/README.md

 To implement BusinessService in Python, users do the following:

 Subclass from grongier.pex.BusinessService in Python.
-Override method OnProcessInput().
+Override method on_process_input().

 ## 7.4.
 BusinessProcess

 To implement BusinessProcess in Python, users do the following:

 Subclass from grongier.pex.BusinessProcess in Python.
-Override methods OnRequest(), OnResponse() and OnComplete().
+Override methods on_request(), on_response() and on_complete().

 ## 7.5.
 BusinessOperation

 To implement BusinessOperation in Python, users do the following:

 Subclass from grongier.pex.BusinessOperation in Python.
-Override method OnMessage().
+Override method on_message().

 ## 7.6.
 Regsiter a component